Warning: Disconnect power before servicing.

 lowbeginner

-QUIET-PARTNERThe Whirlpool Quiet Partner series refers to noise-rated dishwasher lines from Quiet Partner I through Quiet Partner V - this is not an error code but a product line identifier
+QUIET-PARTNERThe Whirlpool Quiet Partner series is a noise-rating system for their dishwasher lineup, running from Quiet Partner I through Quiet Partner V. It's not an error code, it's a product line identifier that tells you how quiet the machine is supposed to run at its design spec.

 lowbeginner